sPrizio/bluebell/README.md

 ---

 ### Modules
-- Aurora: A custom trading strategy designed to capture intrda-day trends based on the opening price principle
+- Aurora **v0.0.1**: A custom trading strategy designed to capture intrda-day trends based on the opening price principle
-- Flowerpot: Back-end API system capable of tracking user trades and accounts to build a comprehensive look at one's portfolio
+- Flowerpot **v0.0.6**: Back-end API system capable of tracking user trades and accounts to build a comprehensive look at one's portfolio
-- Radicle: Parsing system meant to collect historical data for use with back-testing and data-visualization systems
+- Radicle **v0.0.1**: Parsing system meant to collect historical data for use with back-testing and data-visualization systems

 ---